I have just bought a vintage caravan to renovate.

 It’s thought to be a caravan from the 1970’s so I’m not sure if it’s officially ‘vintage’ but everything sounds better when described as vintage doesn’t it?!

-I am going to be blogging the renovation and part two will show how it is at the moment, an empty shell.
+I am going to be blogging about the caravan renovation and part two will show how it is at the moment, an empty shell.
 We have ripped up the old lino and a few of the floor boards need replacing, luckily Mr C is good at doing those kinds of things because I wouldn’t have a clue what to do!
 We are also going to cleaning up the outside.